Where in Time Is Carmen Sandiego? (game show): Bonus Round: The Trail of Time

-The Trail of Time consisted of six "Time Portals," each one themed on a different era, which the winning pilot had ninety seconds to navigate.
-At each portal, Carmen would ask them a question on the day's theme with two answer choices.
-If the pilot answered correctly, the gate opened automatically; if not, he/she had to perform a small manual task to open the gate (spinning a wheel, turning a crank, pulling a rope, etc.).
+The Trail of Time consisted of an obstacle course/maze path, (in which the Engine Crew using glow sticks, helped the time pilots navigate through the stage), mainly featuring six "Time Portals/buildings," (which more-so looked like Gazebos), each one was themed on a different era, which the winning pilot had ninety seconds to navigate.
+Each portal had a giant locked gate/door stopping the contestant from advancing, and by pressing a button next to the door, Carmen Sandiego would then speak to the time pilot.
+At each portal, Carmen would ask them a question based on that episodes theme, with two answer choices.
+If the pilot answered correctly, the gate opened automatically and immediately letting the time pilot proceed; if the time pilot gave an incorrect answer, he/she would be penalized, and had to perform a physical stunt in order to force to open the gate (spinning a wheel, turning a crank, pulling a rope, etc.) in which this specific task would eat up time contestants were not compensated for.

-Once through the second or third gate, the pilot captured the day's villain and began chasing after Carmen.
+Once through the second or third gate, the pilot captured Carmen's assistant, and the time pilot then began chasing after Carmen Sandiego herself.
 If the pilot passed through the sixth gate before time ran out, they took the energized "Capture Crystal" and placed it into the "Chronolock Chamber" to capture Carmen.
 Early episodes from the first season had the pilot simply touch the crystal to capture Carmen.
-If the mission fails, Carmen escapes and laughs at the time pilot after it run out of time.
+If the mission fails, Carmen escapes, and quickly runs and vanishes from the trail of time, and laughs at the time pilot.

 The show always ended with Kevin, the pilot, and the Engine Crew saying: "At ACME Time Net, history is our job, and the future is yours!" followed by the theme song being played again, as they all headed back to the present.